ziggekatten/m68k/toolchains/README.md

 Some useful stuff related to Simulators nad toolchains.
 Let us start with...

 ## Simulators
-Yes, especially simulators ar gold when developing fro homebrew hardware.
-Popping flash ROM in an out of breadborads are tedious, and by chance I subled on the sim6000 simulator.
+Yes, especially simulators are gold when developing for homebrew hardware.
+Popping flash ROM in an out of breadboards are tedious, and by chance I stumbled over the sim6000 simulator.
 An simulator written in C++ and Tkl, but it has two brilliant features:
 - Simulation of an mc68681 DUART, with selectable base address!
 This is golden to test stuff in software.
 Loads Motorola S-records and of you go.
 - Multiple definable memory areas